You have entered the homepage of the Higurashi no Naku Koro ni English Restoration Patch!

 Sometime before the old MG release, Sonozaki Futago-tachi began a fan translation patch, but only got as far as the first day of Watanagashi, along with a full translation of the minigames.
 This translation is painstakingly attentive, but it sadly didn't cover even half the game.
 However, the minigame patch is standalone; if you have the original Japanese Higurashi installed, you can install this patch by itself and enjoy Renapan in all its glory.
 Only the EU download mirror works - the rest of unclemion.com is down.

-So far, I have finished porting the text of Onikakushi-hen, the Music Room and omake unlock screens are fully translated, and I am nearly through with Watanagashi.
+So far, I have finished porting the text of Onikakushi-hen and Watanagashi-hen, and the Music Room and omake unlock screens are fully translated.
 I need to give old mistakes the once-over (or thrice-over, who knows at this point).
 After Watanagashi is done, I must fully recheck both Onikakushi and Watanagashi, for I cannot in good conscience release Higurashi in English again with such a lackluster translation.
 I cannot make any promises other than that I'm not giving up as long as I'm alive; you may wish to go ahead and read an existing release for the time being, though.
 New screenshots coming whenever I get around to it.

 I've removed my download of v0.25.
 An innumerable amount of improvements have been made since then, and a lot more are to come.
 Watanagashi's release, v0.50, shall be the most important yet; including Onikakushi's translation fully checked along with essential new content and polish all around.
 Please be patient.